vjeux/Gallery/README.md

  - Smart click targets.
 Only the left 20% of the gallery is going next.
 The 80% is dedicated to what you want to do most often, go to the next image.

 __________________ <a href="http://fooo.fr/~vjeux/github/Gallery/demo/gallery.html#image=mounts:2" target="_blank"><img src="http://fooo.fr/~vjeux/github/Gallery/demo/gallery.png" /></a>

+Disclaimer: I'm a Facebook employee but this work is not a Facebook product.
+I just did it on my spare time as I needed a good lightbox.
+I recoded it from scratch, it doesn't use any of the Facebook code.
+The left, right and fullscreen images are from Facebook though ...